udtren/krita-lazy-tools/README.md

 - **Blending Mode** - Change blending mode (for paint layer)
 - **Hide Original** - Hides the original layer after duplicating
 - **Add to Group** - Create a new group and move layers into it

-### Usage

-Go to `Settings > Configure Krita > Keyboard Shortcuts` and search for:
-- "Add New Layer Alternative"
-- "Duplicate Layer Alternative"

 ### Color Pick from Anywhere